How Much Does Air Duct Cleaning Cost?

 Q. Does duct cleaning remove mold?

-Air duct cleaning can remove mold, but there is evidence that cleaning may not always remove 100 percent of mold.
-If the issue is severe, a mold remediation professional may need to be called in to remove and prevent the recurrence of mold within the ductwork.
+Air duct cleaning can remove mold, but cleaning may not always remove 100 percent of mold.
+If the issue is severe, a homeowner will want to call a mold remediation professional to remove and prevent the recurrence of mold within the ductwork.